 An IPCo can create more efficient tax structures for the trading company.
 IP-related profits are accrued by the IPCo, which are taxed in its country of incorporation.
 Additionally, the costs associated with the royalty fees paid to the IPCo can be deducted from a trading company’s income tax base as operating costs.
 This can result in a tax structure that properly recognises and accounts for the presence of critical IP within a business.

-We have helped a multitude of clients restructure their business groups and strengthen the position of the underlying IP, recognising its true market value.
+We have helped a multitude of clients restructure their business groups and strengthen the position of the underlying IP, recognizing its true market value.
 If you think your business group could benefit from exploring an IPCo structure, please get in touch.